ChristianBangGribsvad/em_spillet.github.io/index.md

 -------------------------------

 # Today's Schmeichel(s):
+- Signe Æb with 25.0 points part of European Sperm Bank [see their predictions](./pages/Signe_Æb.html)
-- Bob Ju with 35.0 points part of GeH Fys [see their predictions](./pages/Bob_Ju.html)
+- Marianne Ol with 25.0 points part of GeH Fys [see their predictions](./pages/Marianne_Ol.html)

 # European Sperm Bank